mauno-j-ronkko/sharkC64/docs/ide/homescreen.md

 # Home screen

-The home screen of the sharkC64 IDE looks as follows (captured on version 0.3):
+The home screen of the sharkC64 IDE looks as follows:
 ![Home screen](../images/home-screen.png)

 It has two sections with actions.
 The module section has actions for: